Dr. Alisoun Neville

 Following significant academic study (details below), Alisoun worked for almost 20 years in health and community services.
 This includes substantive work with, and a commitment to, Aboriginal community-controlled organisations, and the overlapping contexts of mental health, disability, women’s safety, and services for people impacted by imprisonment.

 In 2016, Alisoun returned to study to complete her Masters of Therapeutic Arts Practice, with her placement and early practice working with women caught up in the criminal justice system.
-She holds professional registration as a provisional member of the Psychotherapy and Counselling Association of Australia (PACFA).
+She holds professional registration as a provisional member of the Psychotherapy and Counselling Association of Australia (PACFA) and is Deputy Convenor of PACFA's new College of Creative and Experiential Therapies.
 She is based in the Eve Wellness Collective in Preston and practices from Fairfield Coracle, North Fitzroy, and Doveton College.

 Alisoun first established Crayons and Stuff as her unique consulting practice, integrating her experience and training in the expressive arts with her traditional consulting and training skills.
 She has now re-launched Crayons and Stuff as the overarching business, enabling an expansion of arts therapy services through the employment of other practitioners, and further development of her personal model and vision for mental health and disability services and the creative arts therapies sector.